Indiana Homeland Security Foundation Scholarship Program

 - Must have a grade point average of 2.8 or higher on a 4.0 scale.

 - Volunteers at a public safety organization such as fire, law enforcement, emergency management or emergency medical services (validated by chief executive).
 IDHS will determine compliance eligibility.
-For more information on the compliance of an organization contact the council coordinator.
+For more information on the compliance of an organization, contact the council coordinator.

-NOTE: Applicants who are state employees or special state appointees ARE NOT eligible for a scholarship.
+Note: Applicants who are state employees or special state appointees are not eligible for a scholarship.

-Application will require the following:
+An application will require the following:

 - A recommendation letter from the public safety organization’s chief executive describing the volunteer work completed by the applicant.